 Guidelines are established, in accordance with State and Federal laws, to provide a safe and harmonious community for you and others to live.
 Students are expected to follow the guidelines outlined in The Felician College Student Handbook, as well as the policies and regulations identified within the Residence Life Guidebook.
 You are expected to familiarize yourself with these guidelines and make responsible choices.
 In a community such as this, it is important to consider the effect your choices and behaviors have on others around you.
 Understand that you will be held responsible for being present during a policy violation.
 You will also be held accountable for your guests’ behaviors and policy violations occurring in your room or the common areas of your suite.
-Keep in mind that once you receive this guidebook, you are responsible for the entire content, especially all policies, procedures and regulations.
+Keep in mind once you sign your housing contract, you are responsible for all policies, procedures and regulations.
 If you have any questions, please speak to a resident life staff member.

 Policies and Guidelines

 The maintenance of harmonious community standards requires that behavior which interferes with or threatens the welfare of others or the College community be prevented.
 To list all those acts which constitute unacceptable conduct is impossible.
 The behaviors listed below constitute violations for which maximum allowable sanctions of suspension or dismissal from Felician College may be warranted.
 While neither action would necessarily follow automatically, they may be considered and imposed when appropriate to the case and to Felician College’s interests as an educational institution.